 MSJ community members receive a copy of the Disaster, Emergency Response, and Notification Plan on an annual basis during the distribution and announcement of the Annual Security and Fire Report.
-It is also posted online at: http://www.msj.edu/student-life/public-safety-campus-police/resources-information/disaster-and-emergency-response-plan/.
+It is also posted online at: Disaster and Emergency Response Plan.

 In addition, relevant sections or related information are distributed during various training exercises, emergency tests and/or evacuation drills designed to assess and evaluate emergency procedures and train responders.
 Such exercises are offered at least once per year and may involve faculty and staff, students, MSJ Police Officers, community law and fire agencies, school districts, and others as appropriate to the training.
-During 2019, 2020, and 2021, the MSJ Police Department coordinated several trainings and/or testing exercises including:
+During 2020, 2021, and 2022, the MSJ Police Department coordinated several trainings and/or testing exercises including: